Post

 🧠 Why Frequency Tables Matter

-• Let you detect outliers or unexpected values
+• Let you detect outliers, rare categories, or unexpected values.

-They’re also a first step toward more advanced tools: descriptive statistics, histograms, boxplots, and beyond.
+Frequency tables are also a first step toward more advanced tools such as descriptive statistics, histograms, box plots, and probability distributions.

 🧠 Level Up: Leveraging Frequency Tables for Deeper Data Insights

-• πŸ”’ For categorical data, frequency tables reveal the distribution and highlight dominant categories.
+• 🔢 For categorical data, frequency tables reveal the distribution and highlight dominant categories.

-• πŸ“Š For numerical data, grouping values into intervals in frequency tables helps uncover patterns and anomalies.
+• 📊 For numerical data, grouping values into intervals in frequency tables helps uncover patterns and anomalies.

 • 🎨 Visualizing frequency tables with bar charts or histograms bridges raw numbers to intuitive understanding.